 What kit do you usually need for your expeditions and projects?
 How do Peli Products help protect your kit?
 Which ones do you use?

 I use DSLR and video cameras for filming, but also a lot of action cameras with electronic stabilizers.
 Most of them are not waterproof and most of my work is on the water so everything could be destroyed in just a few seconds.
 This is where Peli is great: I can go anywhere and be sure to come back with all my equipment still working.
-Almost all of

-Antonio Varcasia, my video producer kit is protected by Peli, from my phone to my drones and all of my cameras.
+My video producer kit is protected by Peli, from my phone to my drones and all of my cameras.
 I love the Peli Air case and the model for hand luggage.
 As I film a lot in the dark, I also use Peli lights – I love the headlamps!